 - Hand-adjust the character spacing depending on your font size according to the table below

-- Use text styles directly from the Apple iOS UI Design Sketch (slash Photoshop slash XD) library
+- Use text styles directly from the Figma iOS library or Apple’s iOS UI Design library (for Sketch, Photoshop, or XD)

-- Use this handy Sketch plugin to automatically have SF’s character spacing set correctly, depending on its font size
+- Use this handy Figma plugin or Sketch plugin to automatically have SF’s character spacing set correctly, depending on its font size

 Or just ignore the fact that Apple tells you to change character spacing down to the hundredth of a pixel.
 Live free or die, man.

 San Francisco is the default font for iPhone and iPad.
 So if you’re using it, best to know about these restrictions.
 However, you can, of course, design iOS apps in any font you want.
 Be careful that others might appear bigger or smaller, or less legible, even at the same size.

 If this is your first time here, you might also be interested in: